Parameter controller utilization techniques

 The parameter controller looks for the best parameter values when controlling parameters collectively.

-Matching the ratio of the parameter to the amount of change in movement makes it easier to find the optimal parameter values.
+Matching the ratio of the amount of change in the parameter to the amount of change in the movement makes it easier to find the optimal parameter values.

-When creating large rotational movements for parts such as arms and legs, it is recommended to set the key value according to the angle.
+When creating large rotational movements of parts such as arms and legs, it is recommended to set the key value according to the angle.

-This reduces the number of calculations during control and makes it easier to create smooth movements.
+This reduces the amount of calculation during control and makes it easier to create smooth movements.

-First, set the standard angle to the default position.
+First, set the standard angle at the default position.

-In this model, the movement is set to rotate the left leg 30 degrees inward and 60 degrees outward.
+In this model, the movement is set up to rotate the left foot 30 degrees inward and 60 degrees outward.

-Adjust the movement by entering the actual values so that the left key is 30 degrees and the right key is -60 degrees.
+Adjust by entering the actual value so that the left key is 30 degrees and the right key is −60 degrees.

 TIPS